From menace to memory booster: video games connect youth, community, nonprofits, thanks to Community Esports League

 “If we can provide some opportunities for these businesses to network and work together, we can build a better ecosystem for all,” Yahaya said.

-Season Two of Community Esports League launches Monday, August 3, with over $8,000 in cash and prizes available for competitors of all ages.
+Season Two of Community Esports League launches August 31 with over $8,000 in cash and prizes available for competitors of all ages.
 Seven games are available for players to compete in for a registration fee of $25 per game per 5-week season.
-Depending on the game, registration runs until August 2 or 3.
+Registration runs until August 30.

 A portion of registration fees will benefit the AIM Institute, a nonprofit focused on strengthening Omaha’s tech talent community and increasing access to tech education.